Ripshtos/Ripshtos/README.md

 Here's a little bit about me:

 - 🌱 Currently in my third year of Computer Science, I'm dedicated to expanding my knowledge and staying up-to-date with the latest trends in the tech world.
-- 💬 Ask me about anything related to Node.js.
+- 💬 Ask me about anything related to Backend.
 I love diving deep into server-side development and crafting efficient, scalable solutions.
 - 👨‍💻 I am currently contributing my skills to a tech proxy startup, where I'm part of a dynamic team working on cutting-edge technologies.

 ### About me ✨